maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-Some dialects, like Sinclair and TRS-80, allow only a single variable per `DIM`.
+Some dialects, like Sinclair and TRS-80, allow only a single variable per `DIM` statement.

 Enterprise IS-BASIC allows the `TO` keyword to define the upper and lower limits of the array.
 For instance, `DIM A(10 TO 20)` defines an array with 11 entries, from 10 to 20 instead of 0 to 10.